-- When we first meet Nanny in the flashback to Janie’s childhood, we learn that Nanny is raising Janie.
-Nanny also works in a white family’s, the Washburns’, home.
+When we first meet Nanny in the flashback to Janie’s childhood, we learn that Nanny is raising Janie.
+Nanny also works in the home of a white family, the Washburns.

 Nanny sees that Janie is being criticized by other black children for living with a white family and wearing white children’s hand-me-down clothes, so Nanny buys a house and land to raise Janie on.

 When Janie is 16 and kisses Johnny Taylor, Nanny calls her in for a talking-to.
 She announces that Janie is now a woman and that she should get married to a suitable man as soon as possible.
 Nanny’s greatest goal in life is to see Janie safely married.